About the Library

 Established in 2000.

 The district library replaced Manchester Township Library, which was one of the oldest libraries in the state.
 One of the biggest changes when the district library was incorporated was the move from an historic home downtown to the old Ford factory building on City Rd. on the banks of the River Raisin.
-Since 2001 the library has leased its space from the Village of Manchester, and shares use of the building with various village and county agencies.
+Since 2001 the library has leased its space from the City of Manchester, and shares use of the building with various city and county agencies.

 A member of library cooperative The Library Network since 2004, the library's shared catalog and delivery service extend patrons' reach well beyond the borders of the District.